timpalade/UIScrollView-Keyboad/README.md

 # UIScrollView+Keyboad

-This project ilustrates a way to properly handle textviews in a scrollview such that the keyboard does not overlay any of them.
+This project ilustrates how to make sure textfields are not covered by the keyboard.
-It also shows how to do it when textfields are nested within other UIViews, and maybe are handled in a different class.
+It also goes into more complex cases when the textfields might be nested in other views.

 The file you are interested in is the ViewController.